lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 ~~~
 {: #KEM-Flow2 title='Message Flow when the PKI entity knows that the PKI management entity uses a KEM key pair and has the authentic public key' artwork-align="left"}

-Note: {{KEM-Flow2}} describes the situation where KEM-based messages protection may not require more that one message exchange.
-In this case, the transactionID MUST also be used by the PKI entity (Bob) to ensure domain-separation between different PKI management operations.
+Note: {{KEM-Flow2}} describes the situation where KEM-based message protection may not require more that one message exchange.
+In this case, the transactionID MUST also be used by the PKI entity (Bob) to ensure domain separation between different PKI management operations.

 Message Flow when the PKI entity does not know that the PKI management entity uses a KEM key pair: